Jyoti312004/FeedBuzz/README.md

 - Content moderation to prevent abuse.

 ## Conclusion:
-FeedBuzz provides a user-friendly platform for users to connect, share, and engage in real-time.
+FeedBuzz provides a user-friendly platform for users to connect and share.
 It ensures performance, security, and scalability for a seamless user experience.